-Beginning with pilot projects in 2016, WisDOT has begun employing air void regression in its mixtures to increase the percentage of asphalt binder.
-The concept of regression is to design a mix for 4.0 percent air voids, which is current WisDOT practice, and then predict the amount of additional virgin asphalt binder needed to obtain 3.5 percent or 3.0 percent air voids.
+Following pilot projects in 2016, WisDOT adopted and now uses air void regression for its mixtures to increase the percentage of asphalt binder.
+The concept of regression is to design a mix for 4.0 percent air voids, which is current WisDOT practice, and then predict the amount of additional virgin asphalt binder needed to obtain 3.0 percent air voids.
 This will increase design asphalt content up to 0.4 percent from current WisDOT mix designs.